maxlaverse/terraform-provider-bitwarden/docs/index.md

   email = "terraform@example.com"

   # By default, the provider uses Bitwarden CLIs to interact with the remote
   # Vaults.
-You can also decide to a client embedded in the provider instead,
+You can also use the embedded client instead, which removes
-  # which removes the need for locally installed binaries.
+  # the need for locally installed binaries.
   #
   # Learn more about the implications by reading the "Client Implementation"
   # section below.
   #
-  # experimental {
-  #   embedded_client = true
+  # client_implementation = "embedded"
-  # }
 }

 # Create a Bitwarden Login item